| Description:

 active service employees.

-it was agreed that if the number of regular assignments increases,
+In further discuss ion of Article IV, "Reserve Board",it was agreed that if the number of regular assignments increases,

 the Reserve Board will be increased proportionately;